netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Also, this document updates RFC 8126 by providing additional guidelines for writing the IANA considerations for RFCs that specify IANA-maintained modules.
-The document also updates RFC 6020 by clarifying how modules and their revisions are handled by IANA.

 --- middle